SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/rabbitmq-opentelemetry.md

 OpenTelemetry works with a [configuration](https://opentelemetry.io/docs/collector/configuration/) yaml file with all the details concerning the data that needs to be collected.
 For example, it specifies the location of a log file that is read and sent to the Sumo Logic platform.

-In this step, you will configure the yaml file required for RabbitMQ Collection.
+In this step, you will configure the yaml file required for RabbitMQ collection.

 Below are the inputs required: